ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

 has no egress fees, which matters if datasets get downloaded.
 The R2 aggregate files serve both gameplay and publication.

-**Real-time is not wanted — frequent-batch is.** The instinct is that a kid's answer should immediately affect the percentage the next kid sees.
+**Real-time is not wanted; frequent-batch is.** The instinct is that a kid's answer should immediately affect the percentage the next kid sees.
 But once a question has real volume, one more answer moves the number by less than a point.
 Nobody can perceive the difference between live data and hour-old data.

 So: scheduled regeneration writes static JSON to R2; the game fetches those files, cached at the edge.
-Writes are appends, reads are static files. **No live queries during gameplay** — that is the thing that would cost money and break under a busy classroom.
+Writes are appends, reads are static files. **No live queries during gameplay.** That is the thing that would cost money and break under a busy classroom.

 **Load reality check.** 30 kids answering once a minute is 0.5 requests/second.